Ten Tors is organised by the military. For official information about the event go to the Ten Tors website.

 Copy these bird nesting areas on to the map you are actually using for Ten Tors.

 TIP: The maps will print at 1:25 000 scale on A4 paper (make sure you set your printer to 100%, not 'fit to page').

-GPX files (for use with handheld GPS units and other mapping devices) can be downloaded here:
+GPX files (for use with handheld GPS units and other mapping devices) can be downloaded from the same page.

 Watch out for bogs!